 Can you give any specific examples of how using advanced functional tests has aided your clinical practice?

-One case in particular stand out for me, whereby a client came to me experiencing perimenopause symptoms of anxiety, irritability, lack of periods and insomnia.
+One case in particular stands out for me.
+A client came to me experiencing perimenopause symptoms of anxiety, irritability, lack of periods and insomnia.
 Her periods had been absent for two years, and her GP had put her on HRT as the assumption was that she was in early menopause.
-This client wasn’t feeling any better six months down the line, her HRT dose had been increased in this time) and in fact she felt worse so we ran a DUTCH test to get a better understanding of her hormones and how well her HRT was (or wasn’t working) for her.
+This client wasn’t feeling any better six months down the line, her HRT dose had been increased in this time) and in fact she felt worse.
+So we ran a DUTCH test to get a better understanding of her hormones and how well her HRT was (or wasn’t) working for her.
 Her DUTCH results came back showing that her oestrogen levels were through the roof, she wasn’t in early menopause and more importantly that she shouldn’t have been on HRT.

-Another test I use a lot with Regenerus is the Thyroid Monitor and Vitamin Home Test – many of my clients have thyroid issues and I often want to check not just their thyroid hormone levels but whether they are presenting with any thyroid antibodies which can be an indication of an autoimmune disorder.
+Another test I use a lot with Regenerus is the Thyroid Monitor and Vitamin Home Test.
+Many of my clients have thyroid issues and I often want to check not just their thyroid hormone levels but whether they are presenting with any thyroid antibodies which can be an indication of an autoimmune disorder.
 I have had several clients who have been taking thyroid medication for years but still struggle with low energy and weight gain, even when their medication is increased.
-We have then gone on to identify thyroid antibodies, which allowed us to make the necessary changes to improve their health.
+We then went on to identify thyroid antibodies, which allowed us to make the necessary changes to improve their health.

-DUTCH is the test I use the most in my clinic, largely because I specialise in working with midlife women and they are starting to experience menopause changes, or they have been struggling with a hormone-related condition such as PMDD or PCOS, for many years and want to improve their symptoms and their heath.
+DUTCH is the test I use the most in my clinic, largely because I specialise in working with midlife women who are starting to experience menopause changes, or have been struggling with a hormone-related condition such as PMDD or PCOS for many years and want to improve their symptoms and heath.

 I think there are two main drawbacks.
 The first is that we cannot just take the test results as gospel – they are a snapshot in time and all results must be overlaid with the clients’ symptoms to ensure you are getting the most from them.
 I think it can be very easy for some to get a client’s results and follow a protocol based on those results rather than tailoring it to the client specifically.